-The World's Smallest Garden
+Urban Leaf - The World's Smallest Garden

 The World’s Smallest Garden is an eco-friendly hydroponic unit created by Urban Leaf, a New York City based FoodTech startup.
 The brand makes growing food at home fun, easy and accessible.
 It turns a reused glass bottle into a self-watering hydroponic garden, perfect for growing fresh food in small spaces.

 Urban Leaf was founded in New York by Nathan Littlewood and Rob Elliot to pursue the development of a healthier and more sustainable food system.

-The hand illustrated packaging was crafted to portray the passion and uniqueness of the brand.
+There are two package sizes: a single-pack and 3-pack that are both 100% recyclable.
 The device is made from a biodegradable cornstarch-based plastic, encloses a nutrient-enriched "smart soil" with herb seeds, which then cradles and nurtures the plants as they grow their roots into the nutrient solution in the glass bottle.